Megadash452/Cherno-OpenGL/README.md

 ## OpenGL

 # Pull Instructions
 After you pulling the repository, open the project (.sln) with Visual Studio.
 In the Solution Explorer, right click on the project and select **Properties**.
-Under the following categories of **Configuration Properties**, paste the follwing information:
+Under the following categories of **Configuration Properties**, paste the follwing information (make sure you are editing *ALL CONFIGURATIONS*:

 #### *C/C++ > General* > **Additional Include Directories**
 > $(SolutionDir)dep;$(SolutionDir)dep\GLFW\include;$(SolutionDir)dep\GLEW\include;$(SolutionDir)src\HPP